23 Ways to Drive Traffic to Your Blog

 11. Do guest posting

-Guest blogging and guest posting has been used by SEOs for many years.
+Guest blogging and guest posting have been used by SEOs for many years.
 Some would say that guest posting is dead, but we don’t agree.
 At all.

 Guest posting done right might be more powerful than ever.
 Reach out to similar blogs to see if there’s any interest.
 You will probably be turned down more times than people say yes, or even reply.
 But don’t worry.
 It’s the same for most bloggers and fully normal.